chiangchendah/ArmorAndMint/README.md

 - run bower install
 - run gulp OR node server/server.js
 - Log in for the first time to register as the content owner

+## Known Issues
+-  uses the showdown markdown directive (https://github.com/showdownjs/showdown) style markdown, and not github style.
+- This could be changed in a number of ways, it may even be configurable in the existing directive.
+It would be great to support all modern markdown.

 ## Requirements